saemideluxe/semicongine/README.md

 Hi there

-This is a very simplistic little game engine, mainly trying to wrap around vulkan and the operating system's windowing, input and audio system.
+This is a little game engine, mainly trying to wrap around vulkan and the operating system's windowing, input and audio system.
 I am using the last programming language you will ever need, [Nim](https://nim-lang.org/)

 Building
 --------